leekapp/MultivariateAnalysis/README.md

 # Amino Acid Composition of Single Pass Transmembrane Domains

 *The purpose of this assignment was to demonstrate various techniques of multivariate statistics.
-I chose to examine whether specific amino acids were favored at particuluar locations within transmembrane helices, because I wondered whether any amino acid sequence would function to simply span a membrane.
+I chose to examine whether specific amino acids were favored at particuluar locations within transmembrane helices, because I wondered if any amino acid sequence would function to simply span a membrane.
 It turns out that chemically similar amino acids may be interchangeable at several positions within a transmembrane domain, but not any old sequence will do for a transmembrane domain.*

 ## Introduction